Crime Reporting Policy

 These statistics may also include crimes that have occurred in private residences or businesses.

 California law 11160 of the California Penal Code requires prompt, mandatory reporting to the local law enforcement agency by health care practitioners (such as those at Student Health Services) when they provide medical services to a person they know or reasonably suspect is suffering from wounds inflicted by a firearm or as the result of an assault or abusive conduct.
-Campus pastors and Counseling Services inform their clients of the procedures to report a crime to either Campus Safety and Security or local law enforcement officials on a voluntary or confidential basis.
+Campus pastors and Counseling Services inform their clients of the procedures to report a crime to either Campus Safety or local law enforcement officials on a voluntary or confidential basis.
 A procedure is in place to anonymously capture crime statistics disclosed confidentially during such a session.

 Each year, e-mail notification is sent to all students regarding the Web address to access this report.
 Faculty and staff receive a similar notice.
-Copies of the report may also be obtained at Campus Safety and Security located in the Welcome Center, 60 W. Olsen Road, Thousand Oaks, CA 91360 or by calling (805) 493-3208.
+Copies of the report may also be obtained at the Campus Safety Office located in the Welcome Center, 60 W. Olsen Road, Thousand Oaks, CA 91360 or by calling (805) 493-3208.
 All prospective employees may obtain a copy from Human Resources or by calling (805) 493-3185.

 Off-Campus Criminal Activity